 The first step is to mix up an easy yet flavorful coconut milk marinade for the chicken.
 This coconut milk is from a can…NOT the refrigerated kind that comes in a carton.

 Put the canned coconut milk, pineapple juice, lime juice, minced garlic, minced ginger, crushed red pepper flakes, ground coriander, salt, and coarsely ground black pepper in a bowl and whisk to combine.

 How do you cut chicken breast for kabobs?

 The number of strips depends on the size of the chicken breast.
 For small chicken breasts, you may only have to make one cut for two chicken strips.
-For larger chicken breast, make two cuts for three chicken strips.
+For larger chicken breasts, make two cuts for three chicken strips.

 Then, cut in the opposite direction to make chicken cubes that are about the same size.
 Again, the number of cuts you need to make will depend upon the size of your chicken breasts.

 - Put the chicken breast cubes in a gallon-sized ziptop bag.

 - Pour the marinade over the chicken pieces.
 Close the top of the bag and shake gently to coat all of the pieces with the marinade.

 - Place the chicken in the fridge to marinate for 30 minutes.

 How do you cut peppers and onions for kabobs?